rawmind0/alpine-zk/k8s/README.md

  This template creates, scale in and scale out a multinodes zk (zookeeper) cluster on top of k8s.
 The configuration is generated with confd watching k8s metadata.
  Cluster size are variable after deployment, and get reconfigured if you scale.

+ The services generates ZKID's (saving them as pod labels) and start the zookeeper cluster.

 ### Usage: